 Destinations and placements

 In 2020 Go Global Health Science will be partnering with host sites in Cambodia, China, India, Nepal, Thailand and Vietnam.
 To find out more about each placement just click on the country tabs below.

 Cambodia The Go Global program has been operating in Cambodia since 2012 and we are very proud of the contribution students have made to the local community.

 Since 2012, Go Global groups to Cambodia have consisted of a variety of health science students working with a number of host sites in Battambang and Siem Reap sites.
 Cambodia has very few allied health care professionals other than physiotherapists, so this is an opportunity to provide input as to what these professions are able to provide in the management of clients with a range of disabilities and conditions.
-We are fortunate to have partnerships with five host sites in North West Cambodia which include World Mate Emergency Hospital, Physical Rehabilitation Centre, Military Handicap Development Centre, Military Regional Station no.4 Hospital and Grace House Community Centre and the Balaing Clinic and Community Health Centre.
+We are fortunate to have partnerships with five host sites in North West Cambodia which include World Mate Emergency Hospital, Physical Rehabilitation Centre, Military Handicap Development Centre, Military Regional Station no.4 Hospital, Grace House Community Centre and the Balaing Clinic and Community Health Centre .

 Students will have the opportunity to interact with clients whose main presentations include things like large bone fractures, amputations, brain injury, and rehabilitation needs.
 Students may also be involved in presenting education sessions and workshops.
 This is a challenging placement and students need to be able to rely on their clinical and theoretical knowledge whilst also relying on their peers and the local staff for advice and assistance.